13am028/stock/readme.md

   * delete a product
 * Stock Page
   * List all products in the vending machine given location
+  * Add a product from all products list
   * Click ${location_name} to go to Edit Location Page.
   * Increase / Decrease stock
   * Delete s product from the vending machine